Forward looking cost base prototype

 - Analysing options >

 We are conducting a research project aimed at developing a working prototype of a Forward-Looking Cost Base (FLCB) model for setting heavy vehicle charges.
-This prototype model will be used to inform advice to governments under the Land Transport Market Reform project (LTMR - formerly Heavy Vehicle Road Reform project) led by the Commonwealth Department of Infrastructure and Regional Development.
+This prototype model will be used to inform advice to governments under the Land Transport Market Reform project (LTMR - formerly Heavy Vehicle Road Reform project) led by the Commonwealth Department of Infrastructure, Regional Development and Cities.

 Heavy vehicle charges are set to recover the costs to the road network that are attributable to heavy vehicles.
 These costs include road construction, maintenance and operations that reflect the characteristics of different heavy vehicle classes and the wear they cause on the roads.